-Matriculants who successfully complete graduate teacher education programs at Lehman are eligible to apply for New York State initial certification.
-Information about requirements for specific certificates may be obtained from the School of Education's Certification Officer, located in Room B33 of Carman Hall.
+Matriculants who successfully complete graduate educator preparation programs at Lehman are eligible to apply for New York State initial certification.
+Matriculants must file an application for initial teacher or school building leader certification at the start of their final semester of graduate study.
+Filing instructions and related information may be obtained from the Certification Officer, Room B33 of Carman Hall.